akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The messenger reined in before the hall, and unrolled a stiff parchment writ.

-'The King hunts in Rockingham Forest,' he announced, projecting his voice towards the timbers as if the building itself were worthy of his breath.
-'This holding shall render its service: two feathered arrows and a fowl for His Majesty's table.'
+“The King hunts in Rockingham Forest,“ he announced, projecting his voice towards the timbers as if the building itself were worthy of his breath.
+“This holding shall render its service: two feathered arrows and a fowl for His Majesty’s table.“

 The man wheeled his horse about, and was gone.
 A servant stood in the doorway of the hall, a rag still in her hand, staring after the dust.
 Beatrice scooped up her goose.